daniyalm97/abra/README.md

 Known-Issues:
 -------------
-- Default ASM format for load and store instructions not considered
+- Default ASM format for store instructions not considered
 - Comments and next line char at the end of test.s are not considered yet and return errors
 - Dirty code :P